ox-it/ewa/README.md

 4. Choose a location on your machine and clone [the repository](https://github.com/ox-it/ewa): `git clone https://github.com/ox-it/ewa`.
 Git will automatically checkout the repository to a new *ewa* folder.

 5. Copy *ewa/puppet/hieradata/ewa.vm.yaml.dist* to *ewa/puppet/hieradata/ewa.vm.yaml*.
-Open this file for editing, go to the bottom and insert the provided credentials in ewa::svn::username: and ewa::svn::password:
+Open this file for editing, go to the bottom and insert the provided credentials in ewa::svn::username: and ewa::svn::password: **(Please ensure there is a space between the name and the value, i.e. ewa::svn::username: myusername instead of ewa::svn::username:myusername)**

 6. cd into the *ewa/vagrant* directory.